-Writing compelling RFPs is tough.
+Writing compelling RFP responses can have its challenges.
 Many proposals are lengthy, have hyper-specific requirements, and the deadlines are often tight.
 In fact, research shows most RFPs are turned around in 3-5 days—and nearly 40 percent are completed in 48 hours or less.

 Limited time isn’t the only difficulty RFP responders face.
 Team coordination is also a big challenge.
-The average number of people involved in writing an RFP response is a whopping seven.
-And more people often means more writing problems—mixed messaging, discordant tones, and unnecessary tangents.
+The average number of team members involved in writing an RFP response is a whopping seven.
+And more people often means more writing problems—mixed messaging, discordant tones, and unnecessary tangents and information.

 Luckily, saving time, working as a team, and increasing the quality of your final submission are not contradictory goals—you can do them all.
 Follow this method and you’ll learn how to write an RFP response that articulates its message effectively by working smarter, not harder.

 So, how do you write a stellar RFP response?
-Here is the six-step writing process any team can follow to streamline and improve their RFP responses.
+Here is the six-step writing process any team can follow to streamline and improve their RFP response process.

 How To Write A Winning RFP Response